-Basis of Presentation

-The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America.
+Basis of Presentation - The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 The consolidated financial statements present the financial position and results of operations of LPS, the Academy, Cameron, Brick Church, Southeast, Neely's Bend, and LEAD Real Estate (collectively the "Organization").

-The Organization presents its consolidated financial statements in accordance with Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC") guidance for not-for-profit organizations.
+The Organization presents its consolidated financial statements in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") guidance for not-for-profit organizations.
 Under this guidance, net assets and revenues, expenses, gains, and losses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows:

-Unrestricted net assets - Net assets that are not subject to donor-imposed stipulations.
+Unrestricted Net Assets - Net assets that are not subject to donor-imposed stipulations.

-Temporarily restricted net assets - Net assets subject to donor-imposed stipulations that may or will be met, either by actions of the Organization and/or the passage of time.
+Temporarily Restricted Net Assets - Net assets subject to donor-imposed stipulations that may or will be met, either by actions of the Organization and/or the passage of time.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the consolidated statements of activities as net assets released from restrictions.
-The Organization had no temporarily restricted net assets at June 30, 2017 and 2016.
+The Organization had no temporarily restricted net assets at June 30, 2018 and 2017.

-Permanently restricted net assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Organization.
+Permanently Restricted Net Assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Organization.
 Generally, the donors of these assets permit the Organization to use all or part of the income earned for unrestricted purposes.
-The Organization had no permanently restricted net assets at June 30, 2017 and 2016.
+The Organization had no permanently restricted net assets at June 30, 2018 and 2017.

-Use of Estimates

-The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses and allocation of functional expenses during the reporting period.
+Use of Estimates - The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses and allocation of functional expenses during the reporting period.
 Actual results could differ from those estimates.

-Cash and Cash Equivalents

-For purposes of the consolidated statements of cash flows, the Organization considers all highly liquid investments with original maturities when purchased of less than three months to be cash equivalents.
+Cash and Cash Equivalents - For purposes of the consolidated statements of cash flows, the Organization considers all highly liquid investments with original maturities when purchased of less than three months to be cash equivalents.
 The cash accounts are held primarily by financial institutions and at times may exceed amounts that are federally insured.